Mounds in foreground are thought to have been created by old Alum workings.

 Larger building in centre is the Methodist Chapel.

-The alum shale was dug out of the hillside and built into clamps with alternating layers of wood and these piles would be ignited and a controlled burning would last for weeks.
+The alum bearing rock was quarried, broken up and built into large clamps with alternating layers of wood and these piles would be ignited and a controlled burning would last for weeks.

-The burnt shale was then steeped in water until a certain specific gravity had been reached.
+The calcined shale was then steeped in water-filled stone troughs until a certain specific gravity had been reached.

-[Tested for by floating an egg in the liquid].
+[Tested for, the story goes, by floating an egg in the liquid].

 The liquid was then run off and boiled in large pans heated by coal for 24 hours and mixed with an alkali, obtained from urine or seaweed.

-[Thomas Chaloner of Guisborough sold his personal urine for one penny a firkin, which was about 8 gallons.
+[Thomas Chaloner of Guisborough is reputed to have sold his personal urine for one penny a firkin, which was about 8 gallons.
 How often he made a penny is not recorded].

 Next the mixture was transferred to small coolers to crystallize, the resulting crystals of alum being further boiled and condensed to get rid of impurities.

 Many legends survive, but how this long and involved chemical process was discovered in these times is not known and probably a result of much trial and error.

 It is reported that the workers suffered terrible conditions - the heaps of shale gave off poisonous sulphorous fumes and at times their wages of 6 pence a day were often withheld or given in half rotten meat and corn.